 Donald Warne - Johns Hopkins University*

-Emma Rawson-Te-Patu - President-Elect, World Foundation of Public Health Associations
+Emma Rawson-Te-Patu - President, World Federation of Public Health Associations*

 Jacqueline Mercer - Native American Rehabilitation Association of the Northwest